Helixium Whitepaper v1.0

 StorageReceipts, Checkpoints, Pruning

-Application layer: wallet, explorer, faucet, proof verification apps.
+Application layer: wallet, explorer, developer portal, and proof verification apps.

 Proof layer: Helix Proof, proof anchors, proof bundles, file verification.

-Execution layer: accounts, balances, nonces, fees, state transitions.
+Execution layer: accounts, balances, runtime-native assets, nonces, fees, state transitions.

 Consensus layer: validators, block production, finality, peer discovery.